ICTU/quality-time/docs/src/usage.md

 By default, the name of the source equals the source type but this can be overridden using the "Source name" field.

 The parameters that sources need differ per source type.
 Most sources need a URL, and optionally take either a username and password or a token so that *Quality-time* can access the source.
-If a parameter is required, this is indicated with a red outline as shown below.
+If a parameter is required, this is indicated with an asterix (*) as shown below.

 ```{image} screenshots/editing_source.png
 :alt: Screenshot of dialog to edit source showing fields for the source type, source name, and source parameters such as URL and credentials